compiletools

 The various ct-* tools exist to build C/C++ executables with almost no

-which will try to determine the correct source files to generate executables
+which will automatically determine the correct source files to generate executables

 A variant is a configuration file that specifies various configurable settings